camprince13/Personal-Projects/ReadMe.txt

 Note_Taker - read and write to a bunch of text files, I used it
 		to take notes in class

-PersonalEncrypter - encrypts/decrypts a bunch of files (ANSI)
+PersonalEncrypter - encrypts/decrypts a bunch of files (ANSI) at the same time
 	using a symmetric key.
 If something other than ANSI/ASCII is used then this program scrambles your file for you.